vishalvivekm/shell-scripting-for-beginners-course/docs/02-Shell-Scripting-Introduction/11-Arithmetic-Operations.md

   $ expr 6 / 3
   ```
 - For Multiplication ( must escape the star symbol with a backslash like this cuz star is a reserved
-rejects character in shell )
+regex character in shell )
   ```
   $ expr 6 \* 3
   ```